Nimble Advertizer technology details

 - Go to Settings menu and open Addenda licenses tab

-- Click on New Addenda subscription and select number of licenses, then click Next and once you see final cost, click on Pay now button.
+- Click on Add Addenda license and select number of licenses, then click Next and once you see final cost, click on Pay now button.

 - Follow the payment procedure and once you complete it, you’ll see your active licenses.